 - Know what you want before you start shopping, and don’t get easily distracted.
 This will help you wise up to the psychological tricks.

 - Make sure you do your own research.
-Check out reviews on independent sites, such Trustpilot.
+Check out reviews on independent sites, such as Trustpilot.

-- Shop around to check you are paying right price for items that you are buying.
+- Shop around to check you are paying the right price for the items that you are buying.
 Use price comparison sites such as PriceRunner (online shopping), Skyscanner (flights) and Trivago (hotels).

-- Resist the temptation to purchase special add-ons that are suggested to you just before you finish you check out.
+- Resist the temptation to purchase special add-ons that are suggested to you just before you finish your checkout.

 - Think carefully before signing up to “one-click check out” or saving your card details on ecommerce sites.
 You might end up spending money far too easily.